mjtomei/inflation/inflation_analysis.md

 Francis Bacon observed that knowledge is power.
 Akerlof, Spence, and Stiglitz received the Nobel Prize for demonstrating how information asymmetries create market failures and enable rent extraction.
 Foucault showed how knowledge production is inseparable from power relations.
 Scott documented how states use measurement to render populations "legible" and controllable.
 These insights converge on a single recognition: *the capacity to measure economic reality is itself a form of power*, and that power has historically been concentrated in institutions with resources to collect data, employ statisticians, and disseminate findings through credentialed channels.

 Machine intelligence disrupts this arrangement.
 A human author posed questions; an AI system synthesized literature across disciplines that specialists rarely have time to integrate, generated figures, and drafted text.
-The result is work that would traditionally require a team spanning economics, sociology, political science, and data science—or a rare polymath with decades to accumulate cross-disciplinary expertise.
-Readers may judge the quality for themselves—but if it passes muster, the implications for who can produce economic analysis are significant.
+The result is work that would traditionally require a team spanning economics, sociology, political science, and data science, or a rare polymath with decades to accumulate cross-disciplinary expertise.
+Readers may judge the quality for themselves.
+If it passes muster, the implications for who can produce economic analysis matter.

 This is not merely a change in efficiency.
 It is a change in *who can know*, and therefore in who can challenge official narratives about economic conditions.
 When a graduate student, a journalist, or a citizen can produce analyses of comparable sophistication to government statistical agencies, the information asymmetry that sustains capture begins to erode.